ethiopia east axum

 Once there, you will need to locate the priest and the only key holder to the church.
 This is likely to involve sending local children off to look for him.
 The church is located some distance from the village and the whole process can take some time, so patience is necessary.

 The key opens a simple wooden door in the bare rock face which gives no indication as to how remarkable Maryam Wukro is until you step inside.
-Some of the ceilings must be at least ten metres tall, all dug out of the granite rock with the most basic of hand tools.
+Some of the ceilings must be at least ten meters tall, all dug out of the granite rock with the most basic of hand tools.
 Rock etchings and paintings cover some of the walls and the usual Ethiopian Orthodox Church paraphernalia of large rugs, religious drums and instrumental objects used in the services are scattered randomly across the floors.
 The largest of the chambers is only accessible to men, although I was allowed to peer through the doorway.

 DSC_0195